Snrasha/AnodeHeartModdings/Readme.md

 # Followers
 Let you have tamas following you.

+# Impossible
+Harder challenges

+# Randomizer
+Self-explanatory

 # Modders:
 Use the publicizer for get a Assembly-CSharp-Publicized.dll from Assembly-CSharp.dll With https://github.com/helightdev/UnityPublicizer
 Let you have every private class, method be public.
 Will not affect the compile and you do not need to add the new one on the game.

+Then use Asset Ripper for extract files.